Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Save yourself a huge headache and spring for some clothes pins that will actually last.
 The cheap plastic ones from the Dollar Store just seem to fly apart after not too long.
 I probably was overloading them.
 Wood clothes pins will last longer if you make sure to bring them in from the weather.

 The old fashioned clothes pins that don’t have springs but are made of wood are nice but I found an alternative that is made from recycled hay wrap up in Canada.
-At $20 for 36 these are not cheap pins but it is worth it to have something that won’t warp, crack, or rot like most pins.
+At this price for 36 these are not cheap pins but it is worth it to have something that won’t warp, crack, or rot like most pins.

 Folding Drying Rack